Tejas2507/AI-Powered-Presentation-Generator/Slide Generator AI/Code/Readme.md

 │   └── __init__.py
 ├── outputs/              # Generated PowerPoint files are saved here.
 ├── .env                  # Stores API keys (you must create this).
-├── .gitignore            # Specifies files for Git to ignore.
 ├── index.html            # The main frontend file for the user interface.
 ├── main.py               # FastAPI application entry point and API endpoints.
 ├── requirements.txt      # Lists all Python dependencies for the project.